I Changed My Mind: Music video

 The music video for "I Changed My Mind" was filmed in Cole's hometown, Oakland, California.

 The music video for "I Changed My Mind" was directed by Nzingha Stewart and filmed in Cole's hometown, Oakland, California on June 30, 2004.
 In the beginning, the video has various screenshots of different places in the Bay Area, featuring a resemblance of fellow R&B singer Mary J. Blige's music video for her 1993 song "You Remind Me."
 Singer J. Valentine appears in the video as Cole's boyfriend.
 The visuals show her deeply in love with him, but things take a turn when she discovers his infidelity.
 Heartbroken and angry, she confronts him.
 Ultimately, she ends the relationship and swiftly moves on with her life.

 The video includes an appearance by Kanye West and highlights Shyne's promotional CD More or Less.
-The music video for "I Changed My Mind" wass first seen as the "New Joint of the Week" on BET's countdown show 106 & Park on August 13, 2004.
+The music video for "I Changed My Mind" was first seen as the "New Joint of the Week" on BET's countdown show 106 & Park on August 13, 2004.